Gigg1E/CalcConverter/README.md

 4. Call the \`convertPolarToRect()\` or \`convertRectToPolar()\` functions when the user submits the input.

 ## Input correction
+If you are confused on input forms read below.

 * When using sqrt (square root) you need parenthisis around the number being sqrt -> sqrt(3)
 * When using π you need to replace it with 'pi' -> pi